soof-golan/soofgolan.com/_posts/stockr.md

 `<Complaint>`

 The most painful thing with Alpaca's WebSocket API, is the authentication mechanism.
+The client need to very stateful about the authentication handshake, not exactly what I thought I'd be meddling with when doing this application.

-Their authentication protocol is implemented over the websocket channel itself.
+The authentication protocol is implemented over the websocket channel itself.
 After the `wss` connection is established successfully, you must wait for a message that states the obvious `{"T":"success","msg":"connected"}`.